filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 <a id="storetransaction"></a>
 # **StoreTransaction**
-> TransactionSingle StoreTransaction (Transaction transaction)
+> TransactionSingle StoreTransaction (TransactionStore transactionStore)

 Store a new transaction